Rose Martinez

 Rosebella Locquiao Ellazar Martinez (born 22 June 1958) is a Filipino-born American politician and a former Democratic member of the Hawaii House of Representatives from 2022 to 2024, representing District 40.
 In 2018 and 2020, she was an unsuccessful Democratic candidate in the same district.
+She lost re-election in 2024 to Republican Julie Reyes Oda.

+Early life and career

 Martinez was born in Bayaoas, Urdaneta City and moved to Hawaii in the 1980s.
 Professionally she is an educator and drug prevention counselor.

+Political career

+Martinez is a candidate for District 20 in the 2026 Hawaii Senate election.